ashleyncasanova/python-tutorial-giraffe-academy/README.md

     ```python
     is_male = True
     ```
->Note: Can adjust data types in middle of code.
 ____
 ### **Working With Strings**
 \
-**Example 1:** We can use the print function to print different data types (strings in this case).
+**Example 1:** We can use the print function to print different data types.

 ```python
 print("Giraffe Academy")